Isimbi-Nina/lab1_Isimbi-Nina/README.md

    - Creates a brand-new, empty `grades.csv` in the current directory so the workspace is ready for the next batch of grades.
-   - Appends a record of the run (timestamp, original filename, archived filename) to `organizer.log`, which accumulates entries across every run.
+   - Appends a record of the run (timestamp, original filename, archived filename) to `organiser.log`, which accumulates entries across every run.